krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ### Thread start
 {: #methods-thread }

-Starting a platform thread is also an expensive operation.
-The numbers of started threads can be easily monitored with any JMX based monitoring tool.
+Starting a platform thread is an expensive operation too.
+The number of started threads can be easily monitored with any JMX-based monitoring tool like JMC.
 Here is the MBean with the value of all the created threads:

 ```shell